ahmetonat/LPC11U35_LED_BLINK_EXAMPLE/readme.md

 - Edit the Makefile so that the paths to the various libraries and locations are correct (this project was built on a Linux machine)
 - run: `$ make`
   This will compile the program to the binary image, modify the binary image to the
-- To flash the processor, connect the USB port, put it into boot mode (power up with ISP_EN PIO0-1 held low) and do:
+- To flash the processor, connect the USB port, put it into boot mode (power up with ISP_EN PIO0-1 held low).
+If it goes well, the processor will show up as an imitation mass storage device (USB disk) named "CRP DISABLD"
-  `$ make uflash`
+- Then run: `$ make uflash`
-   A reset is needed before your code will run.
+   A hard reset is needed before your code will run.

    This is a rough guide.
 If you need any further explanation, please let me know.